anketsah/anketsah.github.io/README.md

 git clone git@github.com:anketsah/anketsah.github.io.git
 ```

+3. Rename this repository on your github account, as ```<your_github_username>.github.io```

-3. Open index.html in editor and add your details
+4. Open index.html in editor and add your details

-4. Add your Resume/CV as <Resume.pdf> in place of images/Resume.pdf
+5. Add your Resume/CV as <Resume.pdf> in place of images/Resume.pdf

-5. Commit changes and push the updated repository from the command line
+6. Commit changes and push the updated repository from the command line
 ```
 git push -u origin master
 ```

-6. Voila!
+7. Voila!
 Your site is up and running.
 To view, visit:
 ```
 https://<your-username>.github.io/
 ```